juancumbeq/juancumbeq/README.md

 -->

 <!--DESCRIPTION-->
-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+I'm a junior full-stack developer looking for ways to make an impact in the digital world.
+I build all coding projects from the ground up, starting with planning and designing.
+My biggest inspiration comes from content creators who use code to solve real-life problems.
 <br/><br/>